On this pagetap to expand

 Organizations

 Share monitoring with your whole team.
-Requires Team plan.
+Requires Team plan or above.

 Creating an organization